Nootlnc/Pokedex/README.md

 # 404 Erro
 This repository has been discontinued and closed If you want other nootlnc repositories, go to  https://nootlnc.github.io/Nootlnc-Web-/ The project was discontinued to avoid violating copyrights
+But other projects at nootlnc are being continued.